jordannholmes/FinalProject/README.md

 ### Justification/Purpose
-The main purpose of this program is to obtain data from the TR8 package in the R software and format in such a way that makes it easier for someone to search for a specfic component or trait of a plant.
+The main purpose of this program is to obtain data from the TR8 package in the R software and format in such a way that makes it easier for someone to search for a specific component or trait of a plant species.

 ## Dependencies
 This program has three parts: